marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   lanes doing addition.
 Operands 1 and 2 and the outout operand are vectors with mode :samp:`{m}`.

+  .. index:: vec_fmaddsubm4 instruction pattern

+vec_fmaddsubm4
+  Alternating multiply subtract, add with even lanes doing subtract and odd lanes doing addition of the third operand to the multiplication result of the first two operands.
+Operands 1, 2 and 3 and the outout operand are vectors with mode :samp:`{m}`.

+  .. index:: vec_fmsubaddm4 instruction pattern

+vec_fmsubaddm4
+  Alternating multiply add, subtract with even lanes doing addition and odd lanes doing subtraction of the third operand to the multiplication result of the first two operands.
+Operands 1, 2 and 3 and the outout operand are vectors with mode :samp:`{m}`.

   These instructions are not allowed to ``FAIL``.

   .. index:: mulhisi3 instruction pattern